nixos-asia/website/en/hm-tutorial.md

 ## Maintenance (Garbage Collection)

-Nix stores all package versions, which can use disk space.
-Enable automatic cleanup:
+Nix keeps old versions of your configuration (for rollbacks) and caches project devShells.
+Over time, this uses disk space.
+Enable automatic cleanup—don't worry, `nix-direnv` pins your active project shells so they won't be deleted:

 ```nix
   nix.gc = {